KarolinaGroszewska/BabyBearSummerCamp/README.md

 We are a new organization at Vanderbilt University working on introducing students to all aspects of video game development, from asset design to UI/UX and working with new tech stacks.
 For the Spring 2022 semester, we are creating Baby Bear Summer Camp – a strategic world builder centered around creating a welcoming camp for young bears.

-## Here is what we are currently working on
+## Here is what we are currently working on:
 - Implementing bear needs
 - Implementing overall camp well-being metrics
 - Scene asset design